ProjectLibertyLabs/siwa/docs/src/Actions/Response.md

 #### Validation Steps
 1. Perform an Sr25519 signature verification using:
     - `userPublicKey`: The signing key
     - `payload.message`: The signed message parsing `\n` into `LF` line breaks
     - `signature.encodedValue`: The signature
-2. verify that the `userPublicKey` matches the second line of the message for the correct chain identifier
+2. Verify that the `userPublicKey` matches the second line of the message for the correct chain identifier
     - Production-Mainnet: `frequency:mainnet:`
     - Staging-Testnet: `frequency:testnet-paseo:`
-2. Verify that the message starts with your domain based on [RFC 4501](https://www.rfc-editor.org/rfc/rfc4501.html) `dnsauthority`
+3. Verify that the message starts with your domain based on [RFC 4501](https://www.rfc-editor.org/rfc/rfc4501.html) `dnsauthority`
-2. Verify the `Issued At` value from the message is within your acceptable time range
+4. Verify the `Issued At` value from the message is within your acceptable time range
-3. Verify that `Nonce` value in the message is not being reused
+5. Verify that `Nonce` value in the message is not being reused

 #### Parsing the Message Data

 1. Break the lines by `\n`
 2. Match based on the prefix:
     - `Nonce: `
     - `Issued At: `
     - `URI: `

 ### `addProvider`